Can one hypnotherapy session really be enough?

 Hypnotherapy is a complimentary healthcare treatment

-It doesn’t replace traditional healthcare or traditional mental health care.
-However, it does work very well as part of a wider process.
+It doesn’t replace traditional healthcare or traditional mental health care and as such it works really well as part of a wider health care plan.

-Hypnotherapy’s unique ability to access the subconscious quickly can work alongside talking therapy to identify and work through these.
+Hypnotherapy’s unique ability to access the subconscious quickly can take you to a place where talking therapies can take over.

 Similarly, it can also help the treatment you’re receiving for physical health more effective (see the Complimentary and Natural Healthcare Council website for more information on which conditions they recommend hypnotherapy for)